elh0/Interactive-Frontend-Development-Milestone-Project/README.md

 ### Feeback

-* *Feedback taken from CI Slack forum & mentor Antonija Simic*
+* *Feedback was taken from CI Slack forum & mentor Antonija Simic*

 ## **Thanks for reading!**